Information Report

 - Outside agency involvement (specific).

-- Profiling meetings with form tutor;
+- Profiling meetings with SEND assistant;

 - Co-building and review of strategies and support plans with students (person centred approach);